Wiz-IO/framework-wizio/README.md

-# framework-wizio
+# WizIO framework for PlatformIO
-WizIO framework for PlatformIO
+Тhis is part of [WizIO development platform](https://github.com/Wiz-IO/platform-wizio) for PlatformIO